-Common Stock.
-Holders of shares of Common Stock at the close of business on March 23, 2010, the record date, are entitled to notice of, and to vote at, the Annual Meeting.
-On that date, 14,962,278 shares of Common Stock were outstanding.
-Each share of Common Stock outstanding on the record date is entitled to one vote for each of the three directors nominated to be elected by the holders of shares of Common Stock and one vote on each other matter presented to such holders at the Annual Meeting.
+Holders of shares of Common Stock at the close of business on March 15, 2011, the record date, are entitled to notice of, and to vote at, the Annual Meeting.
+On that date, 40,265,134 shares of Common Stock were outstanding.
+Each share of Common Stock outstanding on the record date is entitled to one vote for each of the five directors nominated to be elected and one vote on each other matter presented at the Annual Meeting.